London Ambulance Service: Fleet

 The LAS staffs around 420 emergency ambulances on the busiest call days.
 In addition it can deploy around 100 fast response units in various cars, motorcycles, or bicycles.

 Although not a part of the LAS, London's Air Ambulance Charity is deployed by the LAS from its base at the Royal London Hospital in Whitechapel using either its ground RRVs or its helicopter.

 As well as accidents and emergencies, the LAS operates a 195-vehicle patient transport service (PTS).
 Previously a centrally funded service, this element of the LAS is now subject to an open market and is required to tender for work from primary care trusts (PCTs) and other NHS bodies.
 As well as being contracted by a number of London hospitals and PCTs to take patients to and from their pre-arranged hospital or clinic appointments, the PTS responds to ad hoc journey requests and provides specialist transfer facilities.

 Cycle responders, who operate in areas such as the City of London, the West End, Stratford, Kingston Town Centre as well as Heathrow Airport, use custom built Rockhopper mountain bikes manufactured by Specialized Bicycle Components.

-In 2017, 140 new Mercedes Sprinter ambulances were introduced and 60 new Volkswagen Tiguan to be incorporated into the fast response unit fleet.
+In 2017, 140 new Mercedes Sprinter ambulances were introduced and 60 new Volkswagen Tiguan are to be incorporated into the fast response unit fleet.